garrettjj/website/_posts/2018-12-20-blogging-with-jekyll.md

 The biggest roadblock along the way was something as innocuous as the change directory command in the before_script section.
 Without it, nothing was being generated and I wasn't sure why.
 After reviewing some of the error outputs, I was able to catch the simple mistake, toss in the correct entry and then get us rolling.

-Finally, we just had to create a script that utilized the environment created by Travis-CI and use it to compile our site so it can be prepared for moving out.
+Finally, I just had to create a script that utilized the environment created by Travis-CI and use it to compile our site so it can be prepared for moving out.
+As seen above, there's a small shell script located in the `_scripts` directory that contains the magic incantation to make Jekyll come together.
+I opted out of using a single command in the Jekyll file largely to maintain a bit of flexibility and roll in small quality-of-life improvements like <a href="https://github.com/gjtorikian/html-proofer">HTML-Proofer</a>.
+If I want to modify the build process, I can simply update the shell script and not need to create a sprawling .travis.yml file.

+{% highlight bash linenos %}
+#!/usr/bin/env bash
+set -e

+bundle exec jekyll build
+{% endhighlight %}

+This makes a relatively easy compiler that runs on Travis-CI, enabling me to commit new posts as markdown files that rebuild the entire site.
+I'll touch a bit more on the magic that facilitates the push out to my webserver in another post so I can keep this simple.
+Until then.